isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 That solution is the most flexible, but requires explicit construction and destruction of `*cache` (most likely in the constructor and destructor of `X`).

-In any variant, we must guard against data races on the `cache` in multithreaded code, possibly using a `std::mutex`.
+In any variant, we must guard against data races on the `cache` in multi-threaded code, possibly using a `std::mutex`.

 ##### Enforcement